Keeping Your Child Safe in Sport 2025 – for professionals

 Asking parents to play their part

-This year’s Keeping Your Child Safe in Sport Campaign runs from 6-12 October 2025 and we’re asking sports parents to play their part and talk to their children about how they can bring out their best through positive actions and support.
+This year’s Keeping Your Child Safe in Sport Campaign runs 6-12 October 2025 and we’re asking sports parents to play their part and talk to their children about how they can bring out their best through positive actions and support.

 What can you do for Keeping Your Child Safe in Sport Week 2025?

 We want all sports clubs, activity organisations and schools to help us get this message out to parents through their own communication channels.
-Below we will provide you with resources and tools to do this.
-You can adapt some of these resources so that the messages speak to your parents and carers.

-- add the campaign to their marketing and communications calendars
+We’re asking organisations to add the campaign to their marketing and communications calendars then download and read our Partner Activation Pack.

 Helping organisations to work with parents